Derbyshire Today

 Places to visit in Derbyshire

 Bordered by West Yorkshire, Greater Manchester, South Yorkshire, Nottinghamshire, Staffordshire, Cheshire and Leicestershire, Derbyshire is home to some of the UK’s finest attractions and scenery.
 The Peak District occupies much of Derbyshire, and attracts visitors by the thousands.
-There are also numerous stately homes and historic building such as Chatsworth House, Bolsover Castle, Hardwick Hall, Calke Abbey and many more.
-Visitors who fancy something a little more exciting or adrenalin filled can opt for any of the activities which are available to them in the peak district, or jotted around some of the smaller towns.
-These include Hang Gliding and Paragliding, Canoeing, Horse Riding, Rock Climbing, Hiking and Walking, Archery, Go Karting, climbing the trees at Go- Ape, and much more.
+There are also numerous stately homes and important historic building such as Chatsworth House, Kedleston Hall, Bolsover Castle, Hardwick Hall, Calke Abbey and many more.
+Visitors who fancy something a little more exciting or adrenaline filled can opt for any of the activities which are available to them in the Peak District and The Derbyshire Dales.
+These include Hang Gliding and Paragliding, Canoeing, Horse Riding, Rock Climbing, Hiking and Walking, Archery, Go Karting, swinging through the trees at Go- Ape, and much much more.
+Alton Towers, although strictly speaking not in Derbyshire (!) is very close to the Staffordshire/Derbyshire border and within easy reach.